deyaditya34/net_limiter/README.md

 # net_limiter

-`net_limiter` is a lightweight Linux utility written in Node.js.
-It monitors the network usage reported by `/sys/class/net/*/statistics` and sends desktop notifications when the total data usage threshold is reached.
+net_limiter is a lightweight Linux utility (Node.js) that monitors system network usage by reading `/sys/class/net/*/statistics` and sends desktop notifications when configured thresholds are reached.

 ## Features

-- Reads Linux network statistics from `/sys/class/net/<iface>/statistics/rx_bytes` and `tx_bytes`
-- Aggregates RX + TX traffic across all detected network interfaces
+- Aggregates RX + TX bytes across discovered network interfaces
-- Sends desktop notifications via `notify-send`
+- Sends desktop notifications with `notify-send` when thresholds are crossed
-- Checks usage every second
-- Alerts after each additional 10 MB of data usage
+- Persists simple state to `state.json` so usage and notification progress survive restarts

 ## Requirements

 - Node.js 16 or newer
-- Linux system with `/sys/class/net` available
+- Linux with `/sys/class/net` available
-- `notify-send` installed and accessible from the PATH
+- `notify-send` (from libnotify) installed and available on PATH

 ## Install

-No external npm dependencies are required for this project.
+Clone the repo and (optionally) install dependencies.
+This project has no external runtime dependencies by default.

 ```bash
 git clone https://github.com/<your-org>/net_limiter.git